tonimg/My-exercises/README.md

 In a few days I've my first Bingo program!!!

 After to figth with the Bingo program, in this week, 08/03 - 15/03 study Html and CSS3.

+For finally this pre-course, we must do our first proyect using HMTL, CSS3 and JS, will be the "Pasapalabra Game".
+Amaizing!!!